adsasmita/mini-tensorflow/README.md

 This project uses the [Boston Housing dataset](https://archive.ics.uci.edu/ml/datasets/Housing) to test the effectiveness of the NN architecture. ``neural-network.ipynb`` will try to predict Boston housing prices by minimizing the cost / error function of the model.

-After training (here the training epochs is set to ``1000``)the network will be able to predict prices of Boston housing!
+After training (here the training epochs is set to ``1000``) the network would be able to predict Boston housing prices.

 ##Dependencies